illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 Use your full `@hawk.iit.edu` email and portal password to authenticate.
 You will have to 2-factor authenticate as well.

+If you have more than one MFA set up besides your phone, it could give you a tricky time.
+If it is not prompting you to input one of your MFA, then close it, reconnect, and try putting `,SMS` directly after your password (no spaces and caps).
+For example: `password,SMS`.

 ## Connect to VPN

 Launch the Cisco VPN tool and connect to `vpn.iit.edu`